stevenplatt/homelab/README.md

 # homelab (under construction)
 This repository holds configurations and documentation of my home lab and wireless testbed.

 The lab environment is intended to run under a configuration-as-code model, with all configuration of both virtual machines and containers being handled by Ansible (or possibly Terraform).
+Visit the Wiki of this repository for more detailed information of how to run the configuration scripts to built this environment.

 ### Lab Overview